harisont/kappanneo/README.md

 ## greatest luck so far
 being able to:
-a. see outside the italian cultural bubble
+- see outside the italian cultural bubble
-b. -somehow- escape to sweden with the love of my life, Arianna, who is currenlty my "sambo" (swedish for cohinabitant partner).
+- somehow manage to expatriate to sweden with the love of my life, Arianna, who is my one and only sambo[^3] (but not my only partner)

+[^3]: swedish for cohinabitant partner: https://sverigesradio.se/artikel/what-does-it-mean-to-be-a-sambo-in-sweden

 ## my studies